 At Davis Kelin, we understand the need to get you back on your feet after a serious wreck.
 The only way to ensure maximum compensation is by working with a personal injury attorney.
-We accept cases anywhere in New Mexico.
+Our Albuquerque motorcycle accident lawyers accept cases anywhere in New Mexico.
 So if you’ve been hit in Farmington or even Roswell we will review your case to determine the damages.

 Attorneys Ben Davis and Zackeree Kelin have handled catastrophic injury cases in New Mexico.
 You can count on us to be on your side when it comes to recovering a just settlement on your behalf.
 Don’t do it alone, as in the end if could cost you thousands of dollars and unnecessary hassle, without hiring a personal injury attorney to do the work for you.
 You are unlikely to receive a fair settlement without a lawyer and insurance companies will attempt to take advantage of you if given the chance.
 Contact us today at (505) 242-7200.

 Find out in 3 easy steps if you have a case.

 All fields are required.
 If you need immediate assistance, do not hesitate to call us.